 What have we achieved so far

 UNDP’s Funding Facility for Stabilization has three main objectives – to facilitate the return of displaced Iraqis, to lay the groundwork for reconstruction and recovery and to safeguard communities against the resurgence of violence and extremism.

 To date, the programme has:

-- Supported the return of 4.7 million Iraqis displaced by the ISIL conflict
+- Supported the return of 4.85 million Iraqis displaced by the ISIL conflict.

-- Mobilized US $1.3 billion, from 27 international partners as well as the Government of Iraq.
+- Mobilized US$1.88 billion, from 29 countries including the Government of Iraq.

 Today, UNDP Iraq remains the Government of Iraq’s partner of choice to continue it stabilization work, bringing peace and stability to a country that suffered immensely under ISIL.